charlesportoferreira/word2vec/docs/Install.md

 ### Creating a python 3 virtual environment

-It is not necessary to have a python virtual environment although we high recommend it to avoid conflicts with other libraries
+It is not necessary to have a python virtual environment although it is high recommend it to install it to avoid conflicts with other libraries

-To create a virtual envirnoment go to the project folder and type on a terminal:
+To create a virtual environment go to the project folder and type on a terminal:

     python3 -m venv env